From Google Ads to Facebook Ads, we've managed millions of dollars of PPC budget and learned what it takes to produce conversions and value.

 For example, local service providers are often only interested in qualified leads.
 This can be accomplished through PPC advertising that drives web traffic to an optimized landing page or sales funnel.
 If those digital assets don't yet exist, or need substantial improvement, then you could start with Google Local Service Ads or Facebook Lead Forms.

 Alternatively, ecommerce brands are most often interested in online sales.
-This can be accomplished through paid advertising services that drive site visitors to an optimized product page or category page.
+This can be accomplished through PPC advertising services that drive site visitors to an optimized product page or category page.
 In some cases, it might even make sense to include Google Shopping Campaigns.
 We've even utilized sales funnels to help sell products, subscriptions, and services.

 The next step in a PPC management service is understanding the metrics that will be used to optimize and scale.
-Most paid ads agencies will implement email collection marketing strategies through squeeze pages or lead magnets to help increase the value of PPC advertising services.
+Most PPC management agencies will implement email collection marketing strategies through squeeze pages or lead magnets to help increase the value of PPC advertising services.
 For ad budgets over $1,000/mo, it often makes sense to integrate with Wicked Reports, Triple Whale, or Northbeam to better understand ad attribution and reporting.

 We are a team of PPC advertising specialists with extensive knowledge in the latest PPC trends.
 Take advantage of our experience across dozens of business industries to help drive traffic and conversions to your digital assets.